Boogeyman 2: Plot

 Dr. Ryan goes to the basement to check on Gloria, but is electrocuted by the killer while standing in a puddle of water.
 Laura finds a file on her brother and those of other patients with bogyphobia—phobia of the Boogeyman.
 She learns that all bogyphobia patients - including Tim Jensen - have committed suicide after being treated by Dr. Mitchell Allen.
-Laura learns from Darren that Dr. Allen went to sadistic measure to cure her brother by locking him in a closet which Laura fears might have sent Henry over the edge.
-Laura finds Alison's corpse, but the remains in the bedroom have been cleaned up after alerting the others before they could notice.
+Laura learns from Darren that Dr. Allen went to sadistic measures to cure her brother by locking him in a closet which Laura fears might have sent Henry over the edge.
+Laura finds Alison's corpse, but her remains disappear after she leaves to alert the others.
 Darren and Nicky go to his room, where they argue about the viability of their relationship.
-After Nicky left the room, the Boogeyman disembowels Darren and remove his heart before capturing Nicky who was found by Laura on a basement table with hoses attached to her, pumping bile into her body until she explodes.
+After Nicky leaves the room, the Boogeyman disembowels Darren and remove his heart before capturing Nicky, who is found by Laura on a basement table with hoses attached to her, pumping bile into her body until she explodes.

 The Boogeyman chases Laura through the hospital; along the way she finds Gloria's body and Dr. Ryan, barely alive and mumbling in a trance-like state.
 She also runs into Dr. Allen, who believes Laura committed the killings.
 He tries to sedate her, but is stopped by the Boogeyman who stabs him and shoves two needles into his eyes.
-The Boogeyman is revealed to be Henry; Dr. Allen did locked him in a closet in an attempt to treat him of his bogyphobia, and the Boogeyman possessed Henry at that time.
+The Boogeyman is revealed to be Henry; Dr. Allen did lock him in a closet in an attempt to treat his bogyphobia, and the Boogeyman possessed Henry.
 The chase ends when Laura decapitates the Boogeyman with gardening shears.
-The police arrive and discover that under the Boogeyman mask was Dr. Ryan; after killing Dr. Allen but prior to chasing Laura, Henry put the mask on the doctor and escaped.
+The police arrive and discover that under the Boogeyman mask is Dr. Ryan; after killing Dr. Allen but prior to chasing Laura, Henry put the mask on the doctor and escaped.
 Laura realizes that Henry is running free and is framed for the murders and arrested.